-Offerors must be prepared to comply with restrictions and reporting requirements for the use of animal and human subjects, as addressed in further detail in the RRPV Base Agreement and as detailed in Section 4 Technical Requirements.
-In addition, BARDA has a strong preference for US-based laboratories.
+Offerors must be prepared to comply with restrictions and reporting requirements for the use of animals and human subjects, as addressed in further detail in the RRPV Base Agreement and as detailed in Section 4 Technical Approach.
+In addition, BARDA has a strong preference for U.S.-based laboratories with high throughput capacity, using automation and laboratory electronic data systems (i.e., LIMS), laboratories that are part of global networks that aim to minimize variability in inter-laboratory results, including through the use of universal protocols and reagent sources, and laboratories that are registered with the CDC/USDA to work with zoonotic influenza viruses.